Pushpendra-1697/Ecommerce-API/README.md

-# Ecommerce-API
+# E-commerce-API
 # Overview
 This project will deliver a comprehensive e-commerce API set that enables seamless product and category management, user authentication, secure cart management, and order processing.
-The integration of Mongodb as the database and token management system ensures efficient data storage and user authentication with minimal server-side setup.
+The integration of MongoDB as the database and token management system ensures efficient data storage and user authentication with minimal server-side setup.

-## Live/deploy link on render
+## Live/deploy link on the render
 https://ecommerce-api-ao7n.onrender.com/

 ## Installation & Tech Stack

-Clone the Repository from Github.
+Clone the Repository from GitHub.
 Then do the following steps:

 ```bash
     npm init -y